digicatapult/dsbd-documentation/docs/how-to/example-workflow-compiling-and-testing.md

 Pre-requisites:

-cheribsd-morello vm
+- cheribsd-morello vm

-repository and a runner created on the vm which is linked to the repository
+- repository and a runner created on the vm which is linked to the repository

-Add new workflow, compile and execute a file
+## Adding and executing a file and workflow

-We will create a file, compile and execute it via a github workflow.
-Next we will add tests and also compile and execute them using github workflow.
-(The code for this example will be written in C.)
+In this walkthrough, will create a file, compile and execute it via a github workflow.
+After that, we will add tests and also compile and execute them using github workflow.
+(The code for this example will be written in `C`.)

-Firstly create a new `src` directory and in it `get-pointer.c` file with an example body:
+Firstly, create a new `src` directory and in it a file called `get-pointer.c` with an example body:

 ```
 /* SPDX-License-Identifier: BSD-2-Clause-DARPA-SSITH-ECATS-HR0011-18-C-0016 */